 Fourth, a key question in measuring slack is whether to impose a specific relationship between slack and inflation in estimation (for example, Kuttner, 1994, imposes a linear relationship, while King and Morley, 2007, test for a relationship).
 Related, there is a question of whether measurement should be based on multivariate information (for arguments in favour, see Evans and Reichlin, 1994, and Basistha and Startz, 2008).
 It might seem that the obvious answer to both questions is "yes".
 But if the deeper goal in measuring slack is to test hypotheses about its relationship with inflation or with other macroeconomic variables, it can be problematic to "assume the answer" by imposing a lot of structure on the multivariate relationships in the first place.
-As an example, consider Stock and Watson (2009).
-Their analysis suggests that inflation is difficult to forecast using standard measures of economic slack, except when the estimated output gap (or unemployment gap) is large in magnitude.
-This directly suggests possible mismeasurement and/or a nonlinear Phillips Curve relationship (see Dupasquier and Ricketts, 1998, and Meier, 2010).
 Thus, I consider univariate models of real GDP to estimate output gaps and then test their relationship with inflation and across economies.